mantoni/listen.js/README.md

  - `npm install` will setup everything you need.
  - `make` lints the code with JSLint and runs all unit tests.
  - Use can also `make lint` or `make test` individually.

-Running the test cases in a browser instead of Node requires [nomo.js](https://github.com/mantoni/nomo.js).

- - Run `npm install -g nomo`
- - Run `nomo server` from within the project directory.
- - Open http://localhost:4444/test in your browser.

 To build a browser package containing the merged / minified scripts run `make package`.